Check for solution:

 Be the first to complete this Sudoku!

-Sudoku Genius
+Sudoku

-Classic Numbers Puzzle
+Classic Puzzle Game

 by Appgeneration Software

-rating stars rating stars rating stars rating stars
+rating stars rating stars rating stars rating stars rating stars

 Play Sudoku Online

-Get set, relax and prepare to challenge your brain with this number-placement puzzle anywhere and anytime.
+Get set, relax, and prepare to challenge your brain with this number-placement puzzle anywhere and anytime.
 Start by choosing any of the four different levels of difficulty:

 The harder the level, the fewer allocated numbers at the beginning of the puzzle.

-Beginners can start by choosing the easy level to get acquainted with the digits, the grid and the rules of the puzzle.
-If you feel confident in your skills from the beginning, you can put them to test with the medium level and face demanding challenges right from the start.
+Beginners can start by choosing the easy level to get acquainted with the digits, the grid, and the rules of the puzzle.
+If you feel confident in your skills from the beginning, you can put them to the test with the medium level and face demanding challenges right from the start.
 Experts and pros can also have their fun and enjoy playing with the numbers and possibilities with the hard and evil levels.

-What is Sudoku
+What is Sudoku?

 The basis of the game originated in Switzerland in the 18th century when the mathematician Leonhard Euler developed the concept of Latin Squares used in statistical analysis.
-The modern Sudoku as we know it nowadays, however, using digits instead of the Latin alphabet, was most likely the creation of Howard Garns, an architect from Indiana who first published his version of the game in the Dell Magazines in 1979.
+The modern Sudoku as we know it today, however, using digits instead of the Latin alphabet, was most likely the creation of Howard Garns, an architect from Indiana who first published his version of the game in the Dell Magazines in 1979.

 Its widespread popularity didn’t come until the game reached Japan in 1984 when Nikoli published it under the name “Suuji wa dokushin ni kaguru” (The numbers must remain single) in the Monthly Nikolist Magazine.
 Nikoli also introduced two new rules that became essential to the game as we know it today.
 The first was the concept of symmetry.
-The given numbers in the beginning must create a pattern in their allocated squares to make the game more visually appealing to the players.
-The second and most import rule is that no more than 32 numbers out of the 81 can be given away, as the goal becomes too easy to reach above this threshold.
+The given numbers at the beginning must create a pattern in their allocated squares to make the game more visually appealing to the players.
+The second and most important rule is that no more than 32 numbers out of the 81 can be given away, as the goal becomes too easy to reach above this threshold.
 As the game’s popularity increased in Japan, its designation was eventually shortened to include only the characters for number (数 - Su) and single (独 - Doku), resulting in the name by which we now know it, Sudoku.

-Nikoli’s sudoku version later spread throughout the world thanks to Wayne Gould, a retired Hong Kong judge who first encounter the game in a Tokyo bookstore and later published a book with his own puzzles in the UK and the US.
+Nikoli’s sudoku version later spread throughout the world thanks to Wayne Gould, a retired Hong Kong judge who first encountered the game in a Tokyo bookstore and later published a book with his own puzzles in the UK and the US.
 Later, newspapers all over the world started including these games in their publications.

 How to play Sudoku

-The game starts with the grid partially filled and the player must find the remaining numbers based on the position of those already given.
+The game starts with the grid partially filled, and the player must find the remaining numbers based on the position of those already given.
 The difficulty of the puzzle varies according to the number of filled cells at the beginning of each game.

 Sudoku Tips